 Michael Hancher (Hancher, 1985) suggests another theory: he claims that the shaded noses are an indication of guilt.
 As the stolen tarts are made of “pepper, mostly”, anyone who comes in contact with them gets a red nose (because of the sneezing).
 This would also explain the noses of the Duchess and Queen.

 In the picture where the Queen points at Alice, the Knave carries a crown on a pillow.
-In case you wonder why: from the 18th century on, it was standard to depict this crown (which is St. Edward’s crown, the state crown of England) on ace of spades playing cards, so it would be familiar for Victorian readers (Hancher, 1985).
+From the 18th century on, it was standard to depict this crown (which is St. Edward’s crown, the state crown of England) on ace of spades playing cards.
+It would be familiar for Victorian readers (Hancher, 1985).
 So by including the crown, Tenniel makes sure the Ace is also represented in the crowd of playing cards!

 John Tufail (Tufail) claimed that the Knave of Hearts is actually the Knave of Clubs, because the symbols on his tunic are clubs in stead of hearts.
 But if you look at the playing cards from the De La Rue deck above, you can see that the clover motif actually appears on the Knave of Hearts playing card.